rishikhurana2/Basic-ML_Algs/p1/README.md

 ``data/*``: all of the datasets we'll use.

-### What to Submit

-You will handin all of the python files listed above under "Files you'll edit" as well as a partners.txt file that lists the **names** and **last four digits of the UID** of all members in your team.
-Finally, you'll hand in a **writeup.pdf** file that answers all the written questions in this assignment (denoted by **WU#** in this file).

-#### Autograding

-Your code will be autograded for technical correctness.
-Please **do not** change the names of any provided functions or classes within the code, or you will wreak havoc on the autograder.
-However, the correctness of your implementation -- not the autograder's output -- will be the final judge of your score.
-If necessary, we will review and grade assignments individually to ensure that you receive due credit for your work.

 ## Warming up to Classifiers (10%)

 Let's begin our foray into classification by looking at some very